 7. What role does a Certified Divorce Financial Analyst® play in gathering financial data?

-A CDFA® works with the client to identify and collect the financial data from the marriage and data that might be separate prior to the date of the marriage.
-From that we evaluate any key financial data related to divorce.
-These include income, deductions, living expenses for the husband and wife, real property, retirement and financial assets and liabilities.
-They are considered the financial specialist in a divorce case.
-An attorney can better focus on the legal aspects of the case.
-Remember, a trained CDFA® provides financial solutions and the navigation of the financial elements of divorce.
+A CDFA® works with the client to find and collect needed financial data.
+This includes finances during and prior to the marriage.
+Afterwards, they evaluate any key financial data related to divorce.
+These include income, deductions, living expenses for the husband and wife, real property, retirement and financial assets, and liabilities.
+A CDFA® is considered the financial specialist in a divorce case.
+Remember, a trained CDFA® provides financial solutions and advice, not legal services.

 8. Who do Certified Divorce Financial Analysts® help?

-CDFAs® are trained to advocate for both men and women.
-Our main goal is to help clients, male or female, and their attorneys, obtain an equitable financial divorce settlement – equitable meaning fair, not equal – by providing relevant financial advice.
-Because of the financial complexity of many divorces, we play an active role helping individuals and their lawyers’ sort through the financial issues related to divorce.
-Remember, a trained CDFA® provides financial solutions and the navigation of the financial elements of divorce.
+CDFAs® are trained to help both both men and women.
+Our main goal is to help clients and their attorneys obtain a fair, in other words, equitable, financial divorce settlement by providing financial advice.
+Because finances are complex in many divorces, CDFAs® play an active role helping individuals and their lawyers’ sort through the financial issues related to divorce.
+Remember, a trained CDFA® provides financial solutions and advice, not legal services.

 9. What is Collaborative Divorce?
 What role does a Certified Divorce Financial Analyst® perform in a Collaborative Divorce?

-Collaborative Divorce is an alternative to divorce without litigation.
-Collaborative Practice is a voluntary dispute resolution process that is developed to preserve the integrity and dignity of families in conflict.
-The CDFA® is a financial neutral support resource in a Collaborative Divorce.
-We work with both parties to understand their existing finances and explain the financial impact of different settlement options.
+Collaborative Divorce is when both parties decide to work together to settle their divorce out of the courtroom.
+This voluntary dispute resolution process was developed to preserve the dignity of families in conflict.
+In this process, the CDFA® is a neutral financial support resource.
+In other words, they work with both parties to understand their existing finances and explain the impact of different settlement options.

 For more information of the legal aspects of a Collaborative Divorce and whether it is the right process for you, you should consult an attorney.
-Remember, a trained CDFA® provides financial solutions and the navigation of the financial elements of divorce.
+Remember, a trained CDFA® provides financial solutions and advice, not legal services.